ded3d/noita_youtube_integration/README.md

 Thanks to [dextercd](https://github.com/dextercd) for making this mod possible.

-Please note that the mod is currently on active development stage.

 ## Installation

 1. If you already have a Google Projects API key with access to YouTube Data API v3, just paste it to `key.txt` file and jump to step 4.
 But if you don't, go to [Google Cloud Developer Console](https://console.cloud.google.com/cloud-resource-manager).
 There you need to create a new project with any preferred name.